Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 send over LoRaWAN radio link can be received by several devices.
 It is useful to address many end-devices with same content, either a large binary file (firmware upgrade), or same command (e.g: lighting control).
-As IPv6 is also a multicast technology this feature MAY be used to address a group of devices.
+As IPv6 is also a multicast technology this feature can be used to address a group of devices.

 _Note 1_: IPv6 multicast addresses must be defined as per [RFC4291].
 LoRaWAN